-Jacksonville-Duval County will take other actions whenever possible in PY 2024 to meet the needs of LMI households, create suitable, decent, and affordable housing, reduce the number of families in poverty, and enhance the coordination of public and private housing agencies.
-These actions are described below in this section.
+In PY 2025, Jacksonville-Duval County will implement various initiatives to address the needs of low- to moderate-income (LMI) households.
+Our goals include increasing the availability of safe, decent, and affordable housing, reducing the number of families living in poverty, and enhancing the collaboration among public and private housing agencies.
+The details of these actions are outlined in the following section.